Saira-Editorial/saeb-reforcototal/9AN0_PORTUGUES/_SAEB_9_POR.md

 5\) Os fatos narrados no conto "A pequena vendedora de fósforos" se deram em quanto tempo?
 Justifique com elementos do texto.

-\Coment{ Os fatos aconteceram no período de uma noite.
+\coment{ Os fatos aconteceram no período de uma noite.
 No início aparece a marcação temporal "a noite aproximava-se" e, no final, aparece a delimitação "quando rompeu a manhã gelada".

 \linhas{4}